1 2 3 4 5 6 7 8 9

 5. Passion / Sin

-Gluttony – Not just about food—though, yes, also snacks.
+Gluttony – Not just about food, though, yes, also snacks.
 It’s the drive for more of everything: experiences, options, stimulation, adventure.
 Gluttony for Sevens means living in fast-forward, multitasking life itself, and sometimes piling so much on their plate they don’t taste any of it.
+The mantra tending to be “more is more and more is better!”

 6. Childhood Patterns